Early Matter Domination at Colliders: Long Live the Glueball!

 For the values of $N_\D$ and $m_0$ of our interest, we find $16 \lesssim x_\D^\FO \lesssim 22$.
 In the limit $X \gg 1$ the solution of Eq.~(\ref{eq:xFOD}) is approximated by $x_\D^\FO = \frac{1}{2}\log X$ to better than 20\%, still we use the full solution for our numerical results and figures.
 The ratio between the dark and SM energy densities at FO, in case i) where the sectors were at equilibrium at early temperatures, is $\rho_\D^\FO/\rho_\SM^\FO \simeq 10^2 (g_\SM^\FO)^\frac{1}{3} (\frac{N_\D^2-1}{g_\SM^\PT})^\frac{4}{3}$ for $x_\D^\FO = 15$, and it is much larger for larger $x_\D^\FO$.
 This confirms the validity of our assumption in the derivation of $x_\D^\FO$ via Eq.~(\ref{eq:xFOD}), both in case i) and of course in case ii), where the energy density of the SM is even smaller.

 We finally plug the solution $x_\D^\FO = m_0/T_\D^\FO$ of Eq.~(\ref{eq:xFOD}) into Eq.~(\ref{eq:yield_glueballs}) for $n_0/s_\SM$, with $R$ from Eq.~(\ref{eq:R}).
 In case i) we work with $T_\D^\PT = T_\SM^\PT$ and $g_\SM^\PT = 75$ and in case ii) with $T_\D^\PT = 3\,T_\SM^\PT$ and $g_\SM^\PT = 50$, where we keep a fixed $g_\SM^\PT$ for simplicity, including variations has a minor impact on our dilution lines.
-We then obtain the contour lines of dilution factor Eq.~(\ref{eq:DSM}) shown in Fig.~\ref{fig:HiggsDecays}.
+We then obtain the contour lines of dilution factor $D_\SM$ of Eq.~(\ref{eq:DSM}) shown in Fig.~\ref{fig:HiggsDecays}.
 We have found that $n_0/s_\SM$ (and therefore $D_\SM$) is suppressed, with respect to the one in absence of cannibalism, by a log factor.
 Our result can be qualitatively understood by noting that the energy density of a cannibal bath decreases faster than that of a frozen-out bath, because cannibalism converts mass into temperature, which redshifts, while mass doesn't.
-Therefore one expects decays of particles that underwent cannibalism to induce less dilution than decays of particles that didn't\footnote{We thank Fatih Ertas, Felix Kahlhoefer and Carlo Tasillo for offering us this insightful explanation.}, as quantified for the first time in~\cite{Ertas:2021xeh} in another model.\footnote{ Contrary to our picture, in~\cite{Ertas:2021xeh} cannibalism ends before the cannibals dominate the universe's energy. }
+Therefore one expects decays of particles that underwent cannibalism to induce less dilution than decays of particles that didn't\footnote{We thank Fatih Ertas, Felix Kahlhoefer and Carlo Tasillo for offering us this insightful explanation.}, as quantified for the first time in~\cite{Ertas:2021xeh} in another model.\footnote{ Contrary to our picture, in~\cite{Ertas:2021xeh} cannibalism ends before the cannibals dominate the universe's energy. } The glueballs then decay and inject entropy in the SM bath, diluting pre-existing relics.
+For the decay lengths that we consider, they do so at $T_\SM >$ few MeV and so do not spoil big bang nucleosynthesis~\cite{Hasegawa:2019jsa}.

 Finally, we check that the dark sector does not go back to equilibrium with the SM after the PT, because that was our hypothesis in deriving Eq.~(\ref{eq:yield_glueballs}), and because if that happened then the glueballs number density would become exponentially suppressed before they decay, and so not realise any dilution.
 The cross section of the dominant number-changing process reads